RhythmAhir/Bedrock_meeting_Summarization/README.md

 ## 7. **Viewing the Generated Summary**

 Here is an example of the generated summary based on the meeting notes provided in the request.
-This summary was created using Bedrock's summariBedrock'spabilities and saved in the S3 bucket for future reference.
+This summary was created using Bedrock's capabilities and saved in the S3 bucket for future reference.

 **Screenshot of the generated summary content**:
 ![Alt text](<https://github.com/RhythmAhir/Bedrock_meeting_Summarization/blob/main/Screenshot/7.%20Output%20Summary.png>)